 Beyond the Target: M&A Decisions and Rival Ownership

 Diversified acquirer shareholders can profit from value-destroying acquisitions not only through their target stakes, but also through their stakes in non-merging rival firms.
-We find that announcement losses are largely mitigated for the average acquirer shareholders when accounting for wealth effects on their rival stakes.
-As rival ownership increases, deal synergies required to merge become lower.
-These results help explain why value-destroying acquisitions might not get blocked by acquirer shareholders and why a high common ownership environment is correlated with higher M&A frequency.
+We find that announcement losses are largely mitigated for the average acquirer shareholder when accounting for wealth effects on their rival stakes.
+Close to a third of acquirer shareholders benefit from bad acquisitions at the industry portfolio level.
+Rival ownership by acquirer shareholders is negatively associated with acquirer CAR and deal synergies, while positively associated with the probability of bad deal completion.
+These results help explain why shareholders often lack incentives to monitor against value-destroying acquisitions.

 Keywords: Common Ownership, Mergers and Acquisitions, Synergies, Institutional Investors